Planning a Universal Orlando Vacation on Short Notice

 Understand the Attractions

-Universal’s attractions are among the most popular and impressive in the world.
-Here you will ride through New York with Spider-man, party with the Minions, escape a vengeful Mummy, and even fly above Hogwarts.
-Their attractions are also more intense, focusing on scary imagery like spiders or physical forces like a rollercoaster.
+Universal’s attractions are elaborate and grand, where rides wisk guests through New York with Spider-man, party with the Minions, escape a vengeful Mummy, and even fly above Hogwarts.
+Their attractions are more intense than Disney’s, focusing on scary imagery like spiders or physical forces like a roller coaster.

-We consider these attractions are not to be missed:
+Start with the attractions we consider not to be missed:

 Universal Studios Florida